Updated: Mar 29, 2022

-One of the most common health emergencies in small ruminants is urolithiasis, or urinary stones, causing a blockage in the urinary tract.
+Urolithiasis is a common health emergency in small ruminants.
+This occurs when uroliths, or urinary stones, cause a blockage in the urinary tract.
 These blockages occur almost exclusively in males, especially castrated males.
-The urethra of females and intact males are usually larger, making blockages less likely.
-The most common clinical signs are lethargy and loss of appetite combined with straining.
-Owners often interpret this straining as constipation, but it is exceedingly rare for sheep or goats to become constipated.
-Animals often bleat or moan constantly with complete blockages, which are very painful.
-If left untreated, there is a small chance of the stone passing, but more likely the bladder will rupture.
-It is difficult to save animals once this occurs and early treatment leads to the best and most humane outcome.
+The first signs of this condition are usually lethargy and loss of appetite combined with straining.
+Complete blockages can be very painful and often cause animals to bleat or moan constantly.
+If left untreated, the bladder may rupture.
+It is difficult to save animals once this occurs, thus early treatment leads to the best and most humane outcome.

-Medical treatment includes a urinary acidifier to dissolve the stones and crystals, anti-inflammatories for pain and to reduce swelling in the urinary tract, dietary modification, and antibiotics if there is an indication of urinary tract infection.
+Medical treatment includes a urinary acidifier to dissolve the stones and crystals, anti-inflammatory medication for pain and to reduce swelling in the urinary tract, a mild sedative to relax the penis, dietary modification, and antibiotics if there is an indication of urinary tract infection.
 If blockage is complete, minor field surgery under sedation unblocks a significant number of cases.
 Medical treatment is still necessary follow up, as there are likely more stones in the bladder waiting to cause another blockage.
-When field surgery is unsuccessful, more significant surgery can be considered as an option.
+Certain types of stones do not dissolve and therefore are unlikely to respond to medical management.
+When field surgery and medical management are unsuccessful, more significant surgery can be considered as an option.
 Outcomes are generally best when these surgeries are performed in a hospital setting.

 Prevention is the best way to manage most diseases, and urolithiasis is no exception.
 Avoid overfeeding your animals.
-Not only is excessive grain intake a predisposing factor for the development of stones, obesity makes blockages more likely as the urinary tract is compressed by fat and other excessive tissue.
+Not only is excessive grain intake a predisposing factor for the development of stones, obesity makes blockages more likely as the urinary tract becomes compressed.
 Make sure that water and mineral are always available free-choice.
-Dehydration or gorging on mineral after being without can either lead to the development of stones.
-Avoid feeding rations excessively high in calcium, including large amounts of alfalfa hay.
+Alfalfa, beet pulp, and baking soda can all promote stone formation.
 With at-risk animals, there are feeds available that include a urinary acidifier.
-However, there can be palatability issues with these feeds.
-Also, not all types of stones dissolve in response to acidifiers.

 It is important for owners of sheep and goats to be aware of this potentially life-threatening health condition.
 If you suspect your animal is showing signs of urinary blockage, contact your veterinarian immediately.